Skip to main content

 Subject-specific Knowledge:

-• The module builds on the students' sound knowledge of Greek and on the particular texts they have previously read as undergraduates, and it consists of the intensive study of a particular Greek text or closely related group of texts.
-Since the background of the students varies from year to year, the text or texts chosen will be decided at the start of each year, taking into account the texts already read by the group, the research interests of the instructor, and the availability of interesting secondary literature.
-By the end of the module, students should have acquired a close familiarity with the linguistic, rhetorical, generic and literary aspects of text or texts studied, along with a comprehensive understanding of the scholarly literature on the transmission and interpretation of the text(s).
+• The module builds on the students' prior knowledge of Greek and it consists of the intensive study of a particular Greek text or closely related group of texts.
+Since the background of the students varies from year to year, the text or texts chosen will be decided at the start of each year, taking into account any texts already read by the group, the research interests of the instructor, and the availability of relevant secondary literature.
+By the end of the module, students should have acquired a familiarity with the linguistic, rhetorical, generic and literary aspects of the text or texts studied, along with a comprehensive understanding of the scholarly literature on the interpretation of the text(s).

 Subject-specific Skills:

-• Students will develop the ability to discover, by means of independent research, the outlines of scholarly debate on a particular text or set of texts, and to participate in that debate by marshalling textual, linguistic and historical data to support their positions, and to learn how to present a cogent interpretation of a Greek text.
-Students will also learn how to evaluate and criticize competing interpretations and reconstructions of Greek texts
+• Students will develop the ability to discover, by means of independent research, the outlines of scholarly debate on a particular text or set of texts, and to participate in that debate by drawing on textual, linguistic and historical data to support their positions, and to learn how to present a cogent interpretation of a Greek text.
+Students will also learn how to evaluate and criticise competing interpretations of Greek texts

 Key Skills:

 • The analytical and interpretative skills required for the successful completion of this module are transferable to any field which demands the ability to evaluate widely disparate kinds of information, to weigh the merits of competing interpretations, and to formulate a cogent argument.
-It also requires the effective use of library and IT resources; and good written presentation skills.
+Student should further develop their writing skills and be able to demonstrate good presentation skills.
+Students will be expected to acquire competency in the use of relevant bibliographical and digital tools and resources.

 Modes of Teaching, Learning and Assessment and how these contribute to the learning outcomes of the module